 - Stainless steel fridge with a left-hinge glass door and internal LED light

-Best Places to Put Your Mini Fridge
+How to Make Your Mini Fridge Even Quieter

 As we have discussed, the mini fridges in my reviews are all dependably quiet.
 Usually, that means you won’t hear a peep out of them.
 On top of that, there should be none of those weird vibrations you sometimes hear coming from a large fridge!
 That being said, let’s talk about what you should do if the device you get eventually starts buzzing or vibrating.
 If it happens, there are some things you could do to make it quieter: